Tetracycline antibiotics: Mechanism of action

 Tetracycline antibiotics are protein synthesis inhibitors.
 They inhibit the initiation of translation in variety of ways by binding to the 30S ribosomal subunit, which is made up of 16S rRNA and 21 proteins.
 They inhibit the binding of aminoacyl-tRNA to the mRNA translation complex.
-Some studies have shown that tetracyclines may bind to both 16S and 23S rRNAs.
-Tetracyclines also have been found to inhibit matrix metalloproteinases.
-This mechanism does not add to their antibiotic effects, but has led to extensive research on chemically modified tetracyclines or CMTs (like incyclinide) for the treatment of rosacea, acne, diabetes and various types of neoplasms.
+One publication has shown that tetracyclines interact strongly with both double-stranded RNA and ribosomal RNA.
+Tetracyclines also have been found to broadly inhibit matrix metalloproteinases.
+This mechanism does not add to their antibiotic effects, but has led to extensive research on chemically modified tetracyclines or CMTs (like incyclinide) for the treatment of rosacea, acne, diabetes and various types of cancers.

 It has been shown that tetracyclines are not only active against broad spectrum of bacteria, but also against viruses, protozoa that lack mitochondria and some noninfectious conditions.
-The binding of tetracyclines to cellular dsRNA (double stranded RNA) may be an explanation for their wide range of effect.
-It can also be attributed to the nature of ribosomal protein synthesis pathways among bacteria.
+The binding of tetracyclines to dsRNA (double stranded RNA) may be an explanation for their wide range of effects.
+It can also be partly attributed to the nature of ribosomal protein synthesis pathways among bacteria.

 Incyclinide was announced to be ineffective for rosacea in September 2007.

 Several trials have examined modified and unmodified tetracyclines for the treatment of human cancers; of those, very promising results were achieved with CMT-3 for patients with Kaposi Sarcoma.